Yupeek/django-rest-models/docs/source/special_case.rst

 *************************

-the special cases of the many2many is that this use a table that is not serialized by default in the api. the query system can pass through it without this requirement, but the modification of a M2M require the update of the through table. to do so, the best way is to serialize this table in the api and manipulate it as a standalone relation in the application, without the ``myobject.myrelation.add()`` call.
+The special case of many2many fields is that they use a table that is not serialized by default in the api.
+The query system can pass through it without this requirement, but the modification of a M2M require the update of the through table.
+To do so, the best way is to serialize this table in the api and manipulate it as a standalone relation in the application, without the ``myobject.myrelation.add()`` call.

-for exemples, the link pizza <-> topping use the auto created relation Pizza_toppings
+For example, the link pizza <-> topping use the auto created relation Pizza_toppings

-this require to create the serializer and viewset for this auto created model in the api:
+This requires the creation of the serializer and viewset for this auto created model in the api:

 .. code:: python